 The 1980-81 season was renamed "Saturday Night Live '80" in order to differentiate it from the five Lorne-produced seasons before it.
 The "80" was dropped in January 1981 (and the rest of the Jean Doumanian season was dropped a month later).

 News Parody: Weekend Update, which has been a part of the show since the beginning, is arguably the Trope Maker for this genre.

-No Product Safety Standards: In one sketch, Dan Aykroyd plays Irwin Mainway, a corrupt salesman who is trying to persuade a TV reporter that his company's toys are fun and safe for children.
+No Product Safety Standards: Dan Aykroyd's recurring character Irwin Mainway.
+He's a corrupt salesman; in his first appearance he is trying to persuade a TV reporter that his company's toys are fun and safe for children.
 The products include a teddy bear with a built-in functioning chainsaw, Johnny Switchblade Adventure Punk, and Bag O' Glass (a bag of real broken glass!
-Also try Bag O' Sulfiric Acid!), etc. More Hilarity Ensues when he then tries to "prove" that other safe toys are extremely unsafe.
+Also try Bag O' Sulfiric Acid!), etc. More Hilarity Ensues when he then tries to "prove" that other, safe toys are extremely unsafe.
 In a later appearance he's running an Amusement Park of Doom that works on similar (un)principles; the sketch ends with the host attacking him out of sheer horror!

-In-universe, there's a TV Funhouse cartoon where a boy and a girl gain entrance to the "Disney Vault", which is filled with old shames from the Disney legacy (such as a really racist cut of Song of the South).
+Old Shame: In-universe, there's a TV Funhouse cartoon where a boy and a girl gain entrance to the "Disney Vault", which is filled with old shames from the Disney legacy (such as a really racist cut of Song of the South).
 Mickey Mouse argues that you have to take the bad with the good.

 Persona Non Grata: There are a handful of hosts who have caused so much trouble backstage (or on the show) that they can never host SNL again.
 Who are they, you ask?
 Well...